UKIO Congress 2026 · Poster Companion Page

 Conclusion

-For many patients the waiting time for a diagnostic test represents not only a delay in diagnosis and treatment, but also a period of uncertainty and worsening symptoms.
-Timely access to diagnostic imaging, particularly MRI, is essential for early detection and intervention across a range of conditions.
-However, current waiting lists, equipment shortages, and workforce constraints have created systemic delays with direct implications for patient health and quality of care.
+For many patients, waiting for a diagnostic test represents not only a delay in diagnosis and treatment but also a period of uncertainty and worsening symptoms.
+Timely access to diagnostic imaging, particularly MRI, is essential for early detection and intervention across a range of conditions, and current waiting lists, equipment shortages and workforce constraints have created systemic delays with direct implications for patient health and quality of care.

 References